madpsy/xpa125b_controller/README.md

 5. Send `AT+PSWD:"6245"` - this sets the PIN to 6245 (just an example)
 6. Send `AT+UART:9600,0,0` - this will make the default baud rate `9600`

-Note: In AT command mode the HC-05 expects a baud rate of `38400` so the controller uses this in programming mode.
+Note: In AT command mode the HC-05 expects a baud rate of `38400` so the controller automatically uses this rate in programming mode.
 I've found using a lower baud rate works best for normal operation but you should experiment.

 That's the programming done so disable programming mode on the controller: